neuroinfo-os/deep-bottleneck/docs/literature_summary.rst

 |

-* the osberved compression is different based on the activation function: double-sided saturating nonlinearities like tanh yield a compression phase, but linear activation functions and single-sided saturating nonlinearities like ReLU do not.
+* the observed compression is different based on the activation function: double-sided saturating nonlinearities like tanh yield a compression phase, but linear activation functions and single-sided saturating nonlinearities like ReLU do not.

 |